TheSiebi/Precision-Boosting/README.md

 To **run** use the command: `make run` (by default this will validate the correctness of all implementation versions specified in the main function of main.c)

-To **generate** performance and speedup **plots** use the command: `make plot` Plot generation uses Python 3.10.12 and requires matplotlib, numpy and scipy.
+To **generate** performance and speedup **plots** use the command: `make plot` Plot generation uses Python 3.12 and requires matplotlib and numpy.

 ## CUDA Installation (WSL2)